SherifBakr1/SherifBakr1/README.md

 - 👋 Hi, I’m @SherifBakr1
-- 👀 I’m interested in software/algorithm development
+- 👀 I’m interested in AI, ML, and robotics.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Java and Matlab projects
+- 💞️ I’m looking to collaborate on ML projects.
 - 📫 How to reach me: Linkedin account: Sherif Bakr

 <!---